Lark Rise to Candleford

 Lark Rise to Candleford is a trilogy of semi-autobiographical novels by Flora Thompson about the countryside of north-east Oxfordshire and Buckinghamshire, England, at the end of the 19th century.
 The stories were previously published separately as Lark Rise in 1939, Over to Candleford in 1941 and Candleford Green in 1943.
 They were first published together in 1945.

-The stories relate to three communities: the hamlet of Juniper Hill (Lark Rise), where Flora grew up; Buckingham (Candleford), one of the nearest towns (which include both Brackley and Bicester) and the nearby village of Fringford (Candleford Green), where Flora got her first job in the Post Office.
+The stories relate to three communities: the hamlet of Juniper Hill (Lark Rise), where Flora grew up; Buckingham (Candleford, one of the nearest towns, including aspects of Brackley and Bicester); and the nearby village of Fringford (Candleford Green), where Flora got her first job in the Post Office.

 Critical analysis

 In 1944, H. J. Massingham saw Thompson's description of the disintegration of "a local self-acting society living by a fixed pattern of behaviour" as an elegiac evocation of what he called "this great tragic epic".

 In a 1982 review in The Boston Phoenix, Ariel Swartley described what she felt was "the revelation of Lark Rise to Candleford": "To those who know England best through its novelists, this may be the first time they've heard the 'lower classes' speak for themselves – and salutary it is, too.
 The fine points of the class system may not be wholly elucidated by reading Thompson, but the tensions will be unmistakable."

 According to Richard Mabey in his 2014 book Dreams of the Good Life, Thompson "was a sophisticated and imaginative writer, involved in a more complicated business than straightforward autobiography".
 The stories are told in the third person by 'Laura' (a version of the author's childhood self) who observes events directly, while the adult author is also present as a second narrator, commenting and reflecting on past events.
 Mabey comments that the counterpoint between these dual viewpoints "is part of what gives Lark Rise its unique voice".